2009–10 Belarusian Cup

-2009–10 Belarusian Cup was the nineteenth season of the Belarusian annual cup competition.
+The 2009–10 Belarusian Cup was the 19th season of the Belarusian annual cup competition.
 Contrary to the league season, it was conducted in a fall-spring rhythm.
 The first games were played on 12 July 2009.
-Winners of the Cup qualify for the UEFA Europa League second qualifying round.
+BATE Borisov won the Cup and qualified for the UEFA Europa League second qualifying round.

 First round

 Into this round entered 32 teams from the Belarusian First League (second level) and lower.
 These matches were held on 12 and 15 July 2009.

 Round of 32

 Into this round entered the 16 winners from the First Round, two First Division clubs and the 14 clubs from the Belarusian Premier League.
 The winners from the First Round were drawn against those clubs that received a bye to this round.
 These matches took place on 7, 8 and 9 August 2009.

 Round of 16

 The matches were played between October and November 2009.